Venkata-Subrahmanyam-2005/delta-sample/README.md

 # delta-sample
-This is a sample repos
+This is a sample repos.
+This is my second one.